-EMERGENCY AND FIRST AID PROCEDURES: Call for medical aid.
-Employ first aid techniques recommended by the American Red Cross.
+EMERGENCY AND FIRST AID PROCEDURES: Call for medical aid. Émploy first aid techniques recommended by the American Red Cross.
 If irritation or flash burns develop after exposure, consult a physician.

 CARCINOGENICITY: Chromium VI compounds, nickel compounds and silica (crystalline quartz) are classified as IARC Group 1 and NTP Group K carcinogens.
-Titanium dioxide, antimony trioxide compounds and cobalt compounds are classified as IARC Group 2B carcinogens.
-Chromium VI compounds, cobalt compounds, nickel compounds, silica (crystalline quartz) and welding fumes must be considered as carcinogens under OSHA (29 CFR
+Titanium dioxide compounds are classified as IARC Group 2B carcinogens.
+Chromium VI compounds, nickel compounds, silica (crystalline quartz) and welding fumes must be considered as carcinogens under OSHA (29 CFR 1910.1200).

-CALIFORNIA PROPOSITION 65: For Group C and D products: WARNING: This product contains or produces a chemical known to the State of California to cause cancer and birth defects (or other reproductive harm).
-(California Health & Safety Code Section 25249.5 et seq.)
-For Group A and B products: WARNING: This product, when used for welding or cutting, produces fumes or gases which contain chemicals known to the State of California to cause birth defects and, in some cases, cancer.
+CALIFORNIA PROPOSITION 65: WARNING: These products contain or produce a chemical known to the State of California to cause cancer and birth defects (or other reproductive harm).
 (California Health & Safety Code Section 25249.5 et seq.)